marcusmchale/algrow/README.md

 # DiscGrow

-- Automated multiplexed area quantification for growth rate determination of macroalgal lamina discs
+- Graph-based detection of target superpixels for automated growth rate determination in multiplexed images of macroalgal discs

 ## The short story